Kirubel-Eshetu/portfolio-website/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+#Prompt
+Now on the project containers, when the user's cursor is on the center or when the user hovers at the center (horizontal or vertical), I want the container not to bend and to stand still.
+When the user's cursor or when the user hovers outside the center (to the sides, to the top and stuff), I want the containers to bend or move dynaically as they are doing now.